Asian benchmarks mostly decline amid lingering China worries

 Benchmarks fell in Tokyo, Seoul, Hong Kong and Shanghai, while gaining in Sydney.
 Oil prices fell.

-"Markets are still unconvinced that the U.S. Fed will opt for lower magnitude rate hikes as incoming data sent mixed signals," said Venkateswara Lavanya at Mizuho Bank.
+"Markets are still unconvinced that the U.S. Fed will opt for lower magnitude rate hikes as incoming data sent mixed signals," said Venkateswaran Lavanya at Mizuho Bank.

 U.S. retail data has shown improvement, while industrial production has dropped, highlighting the resilience of the service sector, as opposed to weakening external demand.